Provable Boolean Interaction Recovery from Tree Ensemble obtained via Random Forests: Depth-Weighted Prevalence (DWP) for an RF Tree Ensemble

+We emphasize that the probability of selecting a path in a tree $T$ is $P(\cP|T) = 2^{-d}$ where $d$ is the depth of the path $\cP$. \end{definition}

 While we only have a fixed sample size which means the data randomness is inevitable, the tree randomness and path randomness are generated by the algorithm and thus can be eliminated by sampling as many trees and paths as we like.
-Because the DWP in \eqref{eq:def_dwp} is only conditioned on the data, for any given $\epsilon > 0$ and set of signed features $S^\pm$, it can be computed with arbitrary precision from a RF tree ensemble with sufficiently many trees (recall that, conditioned on the data $\cD$, the different trees in a RF tree ensemble are generated independently).
+Because the DWP in \eqref{eq:def_dwp} is only conditioned on data, for any given $\epsilon > 0$ and set of signed features $S^\pm$, it can be computed with arbitrary precision from an RF tree ensemble with sufficiently many trees (recall that, conditioned on data $\cD$, the different trees in an RF tree ensemble are generated independently).